Agentic AI, Self-Hosted

 Surface Passthrough

 Start a conversation in the web UI, continue from the InTouch PWA on your phone, finish from the Android app — same chat history, same context.
-Every surface authenticates with your InTouch login.
+Every surface authenticates with your InTouch AI login.

 R